njusesta/NJUSE-SAMS/README.md

 # NJUSE-SAMS
-This is a student activity management system for SE Department of NJU
+This is a student activity management system for SE Department of NJU(under construction).